Buddy Program, Reading Boosters, Access to Opportunity, Learning Grants

 Children experience the most growth when they are with people who are positive and who show an interest in what they think and how they feel.
 This basic concept is the premise for initiating the Mentoring Program.
 The program’s goal is to provide hands-on modeling of positive attitudes, work ethic, and problem solving for youngsters in grades five through eight.

-Participating students are matched with CV graduates who have a demonstrated track record and serve as a positive role model.
+Participating students are matched with current college students who have a demonstrated track record and serve as a positive role model.
 These students and graduates spend six weeks together over the summer participating in planned activities including performing community service, team-building activities and educational trips.

 Participation in the program is by invitation.
 District guidance counselors recommend students who will benefit from a positive mentoring experience.
 See below for Big Buddy Application.